MCRLdata-Sandbox/data_sandbox/README.md

 If you're new to coding but want to learn, check out our tutorials **here**

-If you want to request a new capability or have any questions about the MCRLdata sandbox, please reach out to Peter Regier or open a Github issue!
+If you want to request a new capability or have any questions about the MCRLdata sandbox, please open a Github issue!

 <img src="https://github.com/peterregier/mcrl_data_sandbox/blob/main/figures/logos/sandbox_logo_1.png" alt="Alt Text" width="300" height="300">